Black Beans Curry

 Frequently asked questions

-This beans curry will keep in the fridge for 4 to 5 days in the fridge.
+This bean curry will keep in the fridge for 4 to 5 days.
 You can even freeze this curry in the fridge for up to a month.

-Not just beans, most of these pulses that need rehydration are better soaked and hydrated before they are cooked.
+It is not just beans that need rehydration; most of these pulses are better soaked and hydrated before they are cooked.
 The soaking helps remove some of the indigestible sugars that cause flatulence.
-This is why back in the old days our moms and grand-moms never looked for quick and easy ways to cook these.
-They'd rather take care of our tummies for us.
+This is why back in the old days our moms and grandmothers never looked for quick and easy ways to cook these.
+They’d rather take care of our tummies for us.

 Black Beans Curry